ellajtanttu/survey/README.md

 * _CSS_
 * _HTML_
+* _Javascript_
 * _Markdown_
 * _Git Repositories_

 ## Description

-_{This is a website that lists the names, descriptions, goals, and languages for each project that I have created, along with a button to navigate to the corresponding Git Repository on Github.
-Other information includes work history and useful information about myself.}_
+_{This is a website that has a form to collect different information about the user and then upon submission presents a summary of the answers.
+This is an epicodus exercise that was created for practice with form input types.}_

 ## Setup/Installation Requirements

-* _Navigate to https://github.com/ellajtanttu/portfolio in your browser_
+* _Navigate to https://github.com/ellajtanttu/survey in your browser_
 * _Clone this repository to your desktop_
 * _Navigate to the top level of the directory_
 * _Connect to your github repository_
-* _open portfolio/index.html in your browser_
+* _open survey/index.html in your browser_
 * _Open index.html and styles.css in VS Code to edit_

 ## Known Bugs

-_No known issues_
+_Unfinished: all terms change to definitions when only one is clicked._

 ## License